Upside-Down Cakes--Pineapple or Apple or Peach or Plum or Whatever You Want Cake

 Arrange fruit on top of the sugar and butter layers.
 If you are making a pineapple cake place a Maraschino cherry in the middle of each pineapple ring and in the gaps between the rings.
 A few pecans are also nice with the pineapple cake.
 When the fruit has been arranged make the cake batter and pour carefully and evenly over the fruit.
 Spread the batter to the edge of the dish.

 After the cake has baked, let rest 10 to 15 minutes before turning the cake out on the serving dish.
-The cake can be served warm or room temperature with a dollop or cream or scoop of ice cream.
+The cake can be served warm or room temperature with a dollop of cream or scoop of ice cream.

 The variety is endless when it comes to Upside-Down Cakes!